NLPforLRLsProjects/SAfriSenti-Corpus/Mini_SAfriSenti_Dataset/README.md

 ## Readability and English Code-Switching Selection

-The verification sample prioritises sentences that are easier to inspect manually.
+The dataset sample prioritises sentences that are easier to inspect manually.
 The sampling process selected records that:

 - contain 5 to 26 word tokens;
 - have URLs and user mentions removed;